-M J Cody, Chair
+M. J. Cody, Chair

 M.J.
-Cody is the co-editor of Wild in the City, A Guide to Portland's Natural Areas (Oregon Historical Society Press), and author of Our Portland, a coffee table style book with photographer Rick Schafer (Voyageur Press).
-She is a regular contributor to The Oregonian, with her column on lodging in the Travel Section, "Sleeping Around the Northwest."
-She also writes features for several magazines including NW Palate Magazine, Travel Oregon, Horizon Air, Audubon Magazine, and other publications.
-She has produced two audio driving tour CDs where she advocates the importance of protecting Oregon's rural landscapes from urban sprawl.
+Cody is the co-editor of Wild in the City, A Guide to Portland's Natural Areas (Oregon Historical Society Press), and author of Our Portland, a coffee table book made with photographer Rick Schafer (Voyageur Press).
+She is a regular contributor to The Oregonian with "Sleeping Around the Northwest," her column about lodging for the Travel section.
+She also writes features for several magazines, including NW Palate Magazine, Travel Oregon, Horizon Air, Audubon Magazine and other publications.
+She has produced two audio driving tour CDs that advocate the importance of protecting Oregon's rural landscapes from urban sprawl.

 Goody Cable, Vice-Chair

-Gudrun (Goody) Cable has lived in Portland all of her life, noting how the city has expanded and the woods and fields where she played as a child have shrunk and in some cases disappeared.
+Gudrun (Goody) Cable has lived in Portland all her life, noting how the city has expanded, and the woods and fields where she played as a child have shrunk and in some cases disappeared.
 She is committed to the Institute's mission because it provides a vehicle for defending and supporting the importance of wildlife and wilderness area in the cities.

 Bob Wilson, Secretary/ Treasurer

 Bob Wilson has been a supporter of urban greenspaces for over 20 years.
-The issue of greening our cities was what drew him to the Portland Audubon Society, where he spent the last two decades supporting the society's work of "inspiring people to love and protect nature".
+The issue of greening our cities was what drew him to the Portland Audubon Society, where he spent the last two decades supporting the society's work of "inspiring people to love and protect nature."
 During that time he served on the editorial board of The Urban Naturalist, Portland Audubon Society's seminal urban greenspaces journal.
-He also had a hand in producing other urban naturalist publications such as Wild in the City, A Guide to Portland's Natural Areas and Wild on the Willamette, Exploring the Lower Willamette River.
+He also had a hand in producing other urban naturalist publications, such as Wild in the City, A Guide to Portland's Natural Areas and Wild on the Willamette, Exploring the Lower Willamette River.

-Mel Huie is the Regional Trails Coordinator for Metro’s Parks and Greenspaces Department.
+Mel Huie is the regional trails coordinator for Metro’s Parks and Greenspaces Department.
 Metro is the regional government for the Portland metropolitan region.
-Mel has worked for Metro and its predecessor CRAG (Columbia Region Association of Governments) since 1977.
-He has served as a parks and trails planner for Metro since 1988 and was a key team member in the development of the Greenspaces Program and Master Plan in 1992.
+Mel has worked for Metro and its predecessor, CRAG (Columbia Region Association of Governments), since 1977.
+He has served as a parks and trails planner for Metro since 1988, and was a key team member in the development of the Greenspaces Program and Master Plan in 1992.
 He initiated the regional Greenspaces program at Metro in 1988.

-Tom Liptan is a registered Landscape Architect and Environmental Specialist for the City of Portland, OR, Bureau of Environmental Services, Sustainable Stormwater Management Program.
+Tom Liptan is a registered landscape architect and environmental specialist for the City of Portland, Bureau of Environmental Services, Sustainable Stormwater Management Program.
 Tom has had a large impact on the research and development of new urban design techniques, codes and policies in the city.
 The success and recognition of these approaches has spread internationally, largely due to his lecturing at conferences in Sweden, Denmark, England, New Zealand and many cities throughout North America.
-In 2004 the U.S. Embassy in Denmark sponsored his participation at the Union of Baltic Cities Environmental Workshops, for cities preparing to enter the European Union.
+In 2004, the U.S. Embassy in Denmark sponsored his participation at the Union of Baltic Cities Environmental Workshops for cities preparing to enter the European Union.

 Steffeni Mendoza Gray

 Oregon Business Magazine selected her as one of Oregon's Top 50 Business Leaders in 2004.
 Ms. Gray is also a Senior Fellow of the American Leadership Forum of Oregon.

-Ruth Roth was born and raised in Portland and early on experienced the magic of Forest Park, Sauvie Island waterways, and neighborhood empty lots with tall trees to climb.
-She has been a long time supporter of the Coalition for a Livable Future and 1000 Friends of Oregon.
-Ruth has focused her community efforts to date on historic preservation, low income housing, and social services.
-She has been a long time board member of Friendly House and serves as the president of Downtown Housing Community Inc. She joined the Institute's board to expand her horizons by working on urban greenspace issues.
-Ruth has worked for the City of Portland since 1979.
+Ruth Roth was born and raised in Portland, and early on experienced the magic of Forest Park, Sauvie Island waterways, and neighborhood empty lots with tall trees to climb.
+She has been a long-time supporter of the Coalition for a Livable Future and 1000 Friends of Oregon.
+Ruth has focused her community efforts to date on historic preservation, low-income housing and social services.
+She has been a long-time board member of Friendly House and serves as the president of Downtown Housing Community Inc. She joined the Institute's board to expand her horizons by working on urban greenspace issues.
+Ruth has worked for the city of Portland since 1979.

 Judy BlueHorse Skelton

-Judy BlueHorse Skelton, is an educator, herbalist, and activist who shares knowledge of medicinal plants and healing at conferences, educational institutions and workshops.
-For 14 years, she served as Cultural Student Support Specialist with Portland Public Schools’ Title VII Indian Education program, creating curriculum and leading cultural activities focusing on the traditional and contemporary uses of native plants for food, medicine, ceremony, and developing healthy lifeways.
+Judy BlueHorse Skelton is an educator, herbalist and activist who shares knowledge of medicinal plants and healing at conferences, educational institutions and workshops.
+For 14 years, she served as the cultural student support specialist with Portland Public Schools’ Title VII Indian Education program.
+There she creates curriculum and leads cultural activities focusing on the traditional and contemporary uses of native plants for food, medicine, ceremony, and developing healthy lifeways.

-Judy wrote and recorded eight Health & Healing segments and eight Sacred Landscape segments for the Wisdom of the Elders radio programs, which aired nationwide on Public Broadcasting and AIROS (American Indian Radio on Satellite).
-She was awarded Oregon’s 2006 Outstanding Indian Educator by the OIEA and currently serves on Portland Public School’s Wellness Policy Advisory Board.
+Judy wrote and recorded eight health & healing segments and eight sacred landscape segments for the "Wisdom of the Elders" radio programs, which aired nationwide on Public Broadcasting and AIROS (American Indian Radio on Satellite).
+She was awarded Oregon’s 2006 Outstanding Indian Educator by the OIEA, and currently serves on Portland Public School’s Wellness Policy Advisory Board.
 Judy recently completed the MA degree in the School of Education’s sustainability program, Leadership in Ecology, Culture and Learning program at Portland State University.